Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # Default Open status of the town (are new towns open and joinable by anyone at creation?)
   default_open: 'false'

+  # Default neutral status of the town (are new towns neutral by default?)
+  default_neutral: 'false'

   # Default town board
   default_board: /town set board [msg]

   # Default tax settings for new towns.
   default_taxes:

     # Default amount of tax of a new town.
-This must be lower than the economy.daily_taxes.max_tax_percent setting.
+This must be lower than the economy.daily_taxes.max_town_tax_amount setting.
     tax: '0.0'

     # Default amount of shop tax of a new town.